ayeshanoor-codes/rock-paper-scissor/README.md

 ## Author

 Developed by **Ayesha Noor**.
-Feel free to use, improve, or customize this project.

----

-## License

-This project is open-source and free to use for learning and practice.

 ---

 If you like this project, consider giving the repo a ⭐ on GitHub!